jkcso/WACC-Compiler/README.md

 Makefile is running 'make' in the root directory to build the WACC compiler.
 Starts from the antlrBuild script and the attempt to compile all .java files within the src directory.

+## License
+1. The copyright of this project belongs to Imperial College London.
+2. From this code I removed some parts on purpose to make it broken.